Federico Perez Ponsa: Chess career

 On the February 1, 2019 list, he enters the FIDE Top 100 in both Blitz (2,646) and Rapid (2,655).

 In August 2019, he got 1st place in the Mercosur Master Cup, at Villa Martelli.

 In May 2021, he qualified in the Hybrid Continental of the Americas and participated for the second time in the Chess World Cup in July 2021.
 This time, he tied 1–1 in the first round against GM Momchil Nikolov beating him on tiebreaks.
 In the second round, he lost 1.5-0.5 to GM Alexander Grischuk.

 In November 2021, he won the 28th Open Pro-AM Copa Clarín at Villa Martelli.

 In June 2022, in the 96th Argentine Championship held at the Club Argentino de Ajedrez, he tied for first place and became Superior Argentine Champion, beating GM Leonardo Tristán and Ariel Sorín in a triangular tiebreaker.

 In October 2022, he played in the XII South American Games Asuncion 2022 and won 3 medals.
 In the individual competitions, he won the bronze medal in Rapids.
 In the mixed competitions, he won a silver medal in Blitz and a gold medal in Rapid together with Claudia Amura.

+In September 2023, he won the II Abierto Circuito Minero in Catamarca.

+In October 2023, at the 98th Argentine Championship, he tied for first place and lost the tiebreak against Fernando Peralta.

+In June 2024, he won the Masters Ciudad de Buenos Aires, defeating Norwegian GM Aryan Tari in the final round.

+In October 2024, he tied for first place at the 31st ProAm Open, finishing third on tiebreaks.

+In June 2025, he won the Open Ciudad de Buenos Aires.

+In November 2025, he tied for first place at the 32nd ProAm Open, finishing third on tiebreaks.

+In December of the same year, at the 100th Argentine Championship, he was crowned Argentine Vice Champion.